forge-55/bunkeros/FAQ.md

 **BunkerOS** is a productivity-focused distribution that:
 - Uses only Sway/SwayFX compositor (no traditional DEs)
 - Emphasizes distraction-free, keyboard-driven workflows
-- Features military-inspired theming and discipline
+- Features tactical theming and discipline
 - Provides custom productivity automation and tooling
 - Targets mission-focused computing over general-purpose use